vishalyadav5054/Underdogs-Droidrush/README.md

  ```
 - Separate login/signup for candidate and recruiter
 - Recruiters can post job ,vioew the profile of applied candidate, update the status of job application,Give ratings
    to applied candidates , send message to applied candidate
 - candidate can update their profile ,search jobs,apply to jobs , view sataus of their job application,read and reply
    recruiters message.
 ```

 * Innovations
 ```
--
+- Candidates can upload their resume.
+- job posts can be filtered according to the need of candidate.
 ```

 *Tech Stacks